Choosing the Best Crochet Hook Sizes

 Once you've learned the basics of crochet hook sizes and are ready to put your skills to the test, check out this collection of beginner crochet patterns.

 - Steel: These crochet hook sizes are usually reserved for fine thread crocheting, such as doilies.

 - Aluminum: This is likely the most "generic" hook choice.
 Aluminum hooks are available in a large range of sizes.
-It's a popular choice (espcially for beginners) because the yarn glides smoothly and quickly.
+It's a popular choice (especially for beginners) because the yarn glides smoothly and quickly.

 - Plastic: Another popular choice and generally the most cost-effective.
 Plastic hooks are available in all the common sizes, as well as jumbo hooks.

-- Bamboo: Llightweight and warm in the hand; these are available in all sizes except the smallest and jumbo sizes.
+- Bamboo: Llightweight and warm in the hand; these crochet needles are available in all sizes except the smallest and jumbo sizes.